 Duncan Watts, sociologist, conducted a study by setting up two versions of a garageband music download website.
 Both sites had the same songs available for download.
 The only difference was this, at one site users could see how many times a song had been downloaded, the other didn’t reveal the count.
 The “no count” site showed little difference in the popularity among the choices available.
 The site showing the count soon had a couple of batshit hits and lots of losers.
 Repeats of the study also showed the “no count” site was relatively consistent from one run to the next.
-Again, no songs became runaway hits, none languished in obscurity.
+Again, no songs became runaway hits and none languished in obscurity.
 Repeats of the count-reveal site had another interesting phenomenon occur.
-The big hits from one trial didn’t necessarily become hits in the next.
+The big hits from one trial didn’t become hits in the next.
 Hmm?

 This curious aspect of human behavior has been called many things—groupthink, pluralistic ignorance, herd mentality, cultural echo chamber, mass madness, mass hysteria, mindless conformity.
 It’s what advertising relies on for its effectiveness.
 It’s the goal of viral marketing.
 It’s the impetus behind idealogical propaganda, political races, and all sorts of good and bad fads that come and go.
 Pluralistic ignorance is yet another reason to steer away from trends, another reason to ignore what’s hot.
 It’s evidence that there is no crowd wisdom, conventional wisdom, or commonsense.
 Thinking, “I’ve made up my mind,” may actually mean your mind has been made up for you.
 An interesting example of this is European organ donation rates which vary widely from one country to the next with some countries over 90% yes, while others have rates down in the single digits.
 What could explain this vast difference?
 You could guess it’s cultural, religious, or any number of other rationalizations.
 Look at Germany and Austria, two countries that couldn’t be much more alike, yet their rates exemplify this dichotomy.
 The explanation is simpler than you’d expect.
 In Germany, to be an organ donor you have to opt-in, the default is no. In Austria, it’s the reverse.
 Most take no action, they just blindly go with the default.